kenyangzq/Cutoff-final/README.md

 This is the final version for the cutoff implementation of L-BFGS algorithm for minimizing energy on 3d sphere.
 It uses angle coordinate and can only work on 3d sphere so far.

+The program is compiled using cmake.
+If the system hasn't installed cmake, then the program may not be compiled in directory other than the clone.

 ## Algorithm
 The code is implemented mainly based on the L-BFGS algorithm implemented by PatWie from https://github.com/PatWie/CppNumericalSolvers.git.
 His implementation of the algorithm provides general line search and the l-bfgs solver class.
 We modify the solver and the line search